fabriziosalmi/proxmox-lxc-autoscale/README.md

 **LXC AutoScale** is a Python-based daemon designed to dynamically manage and optimize resources (CPU, memory, and storage) for LXC containers on a Proxmox host.
 By continuously monitoring container usage, it ensures that resources are allocated efficiently, potentially reducing energy consumption and improving system performance.

+> [!WARNING]
+> Storage stuff is still not tested.
+Use at your own risk.

 ## Features

 - **Automatic Resource Adjustment**: Adjust CPU cores, memory, and storage based on container usage thresholds.